 In 1889, Griffin led the American Association with 152 runs scored in 137 games.
 This is one of the highest "average runs per game" totals in major league history.
 When Billy Hamilton set the major league record of 192 runs in 1894, he averaged 1.49 runs per game.
 Babe Ruth's modern-day record of 177 runs, in 1921, produced an average of 1.16 runs per game.
 Griffin's average of 1.11 in 1887 puts him among the all-time leaders.

 Griffin was often called the finest center fielder of his era.
 Five times he led the National League in fielding percentage for outfielders.
-He also led in putouts three times.
+He also led in putouts two times.